 - Fermentation Characteristics: Bread/bakers’ yeast is traditionally used for fermentation and contributes to unique character of these beers.
 Fruity ester and yeasty aromas are medium to high.
 Diacetyl should not be present.

 Brewing Properties of Swedish-Style Gotlandsdricke

-The functional properties of brewing Swedish-Style Gotlandsdricke beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Swedish-Style Gotlandsdricke beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.